jbittel/django-mama-cas/docs/index.rst

    :maxdepth: 1

    getting-started
+   templates
    forms
-   templates
    management-commands
    protocol

-Please note that the current release of django-mama-cas is an early alpha release and is not intended for production deployment.
+Note that the current release of django-mama-cas is an early alpha release and is not intended for production deployment.
 Testing, patches and feedback are much appreciated!